To: Administrative File: [CAG #00066R4]

 Chuck Shih, PhD

-Subject: Proposed Decision Memorandum for Ocular Photodynamic Therapy (OPT) with Verteporfin for Macular Degeneration
+Subject: Final Decision Memorandum for Ocular Photodynamic Therapy (OPT) with Verteporfin for Macular Degeneration

-The Centers for Medicare & Medicaid Services (CMS) proposes to expand coverage of ocular photodynamic therapy (OPT) with verteporfin for “wet” age-related macular edema (AMD).
+The Centers for Medicare & Medicaid Services (CMS) will expand coverage of ocular photodynamic therapy (OPT) with verteporfin for “wet” age-related macular edema (AMD).
 Currently, fluorescein angiography (FA) testing is required for coverage of follow-up treatments.
-We propose to revise the requirements for testing to permit either optical coherence tomography (OCT) or FA to assess treatment response.
+We will revise the requirements for testing to permit either optical coherence tomography (OCT) or FA to assess treatment response.
 All other coverage criteria would continue to apply.

 AMD is the leading cause of vision loss in Americans aged 60 and older (NEI, 2012).
 The prevalence of AMD increases dramatically with age.
 The prevalence of AMD among women increases from 0.70% in those ages 65-69 to 16.39% for women over the age of 80; similarly, the prevalence of AMD increases from 1.08% for men ages 65-69 to 11.90% for men over the age of 80 (Eye Disease Group, 2004).
 While the exact etiology of AMD is not completely understood, it is thought to be a multi-factorial disease.
 In addition to genetic predisposition, at least four additional physiological factors are involved with the disease: lipofuscinogenesis, drusogenesis, local inflammation and neovascularization (in the case of the wet form) (Nowak, 2006).
 In addition to age, several other risk factors are associated with AMD.
 These include a family history of AMD, smoking, and light eye color.